 Aaron S Heller, PhD

 Aaron is a clinical psychologist and affective neuroscientist who received his BA from UC Berkeley, his PhD from the University of Wisconsin – Madison and postdoctoral training at Weill Cornell Medical College.
 He is interested in better understanding the temporal dynamics of emotion and how they relate to individual differences in risk for psychopathology.
 He uses a variety of methods including brain imaging (fMRI), psychophysiological (facial EMG, skin conductance) and mobile Health to better understand these relationships.

 Bill is interested in affective dynamics, and how individual differences in the features of our emotional lives predict risk and resilience in psychopathology.
 A goal of Bill's research is to use computational modeling to uncover the factors that compel our emotional lives, and to identify the sources of aberrant affective experiences in clinical populations.
 As a member of the MANATEE Lab, Bill is involved in the preprocessing and analysis of neuroimaging data, and Ecological Momentary Analysis (EMA) programming and data analysis.
-In his spare time, Bill practices the trumpet and plays jazz around Miami.
+In his spare time, Bill practices the trumpet and plays jazz music.

 Cate's research focuses on characterizing the development and dynamics of the learning, memory, and decision-making processes that shape our behavior.
 She uses a broad array of methodological approaches to examine the cognitive, computational, and neural processes that inform our choices and actions.

 Ross Otto is an Assistant Professor of Psychology at McGill University.
 Ross’s work relies on a combination of computational, behavioral, and psychophysiological, and (more recently) “big data” techniques to understand how people make decisions both in the laboratory and in the real world.